fs-feup/autonomous-systems/src/planning/test/integration_tests/_README.md

 ### Instructions

-1. **Creating Cones and Points**:
+1. **Creating Cones, Starting Position and Final Box**:

    - Press `Y` and select points on the plot with the mouse to create **yellow cones**.
    - Press `B` and select points on the plot with the mouse to create **blue cones**.
    - Press `P` and select one point on the plot with the mouse to create the **starting point**.
    - Press `T` and select one point on the plot with the mouse to create the **target point**, indicating the direction where the car is pointing.
-   - Press `Z` to select two points (upper-left corner and lower-right corner) to define the **bounding box** for the final path point (ground truth for the test).
+   - Press `F` to select two points (upper-left corner and lower-right corner) to define the **bounding box** for the final path point (ground truth for the test).

 2. **Saving the File**:

    - Right-click with the mouse to save the file.
-   - The file will be saved as `cones.txt` in the `integration_tests` folder.
+   - The file will be saved as `cones.txt` in the `integration_tests/tests/` folder.
 Rename this file to a new, descriptive name for clarity.

 ### Test File Structure